Mauritius: Early history

-1755 article in the English Leeds Intelligencer claims that the island was abandoned due to the large number of long tailed macaque monkeys "which destroyed everything in it," and that it was also known at the time as the Island of Monkeys.
+A 1755 article in the English Leeds Intelligencer claims that the island was abandoned due to the large number of long tailed macaque monkeys "which destroyed everything in it," and that it was also known at the time as the Island of Monkeys.
 Portuguese sailors had brought these monkeys to the island from their native habitat in Southeast Asia, prior to Dutch rule.

 French Mauritius (1715–1810)

 France, which already controlled neighbouring Île Bourbon (now Réunion), took control of Mauritius in 1715 and renamed it Isle de France.
 In 1723, the Code Noir was established to regulate slavery; it categorised one group of human beings as "goods", allowing the owner of these "goods" to be able to obtain insurance money and compensation in case of loss of his "goods".
 The 1735 arrival of French governor Bertrand-François Mahé de La Bourdonnais coincided with the development of a prosperous economy based on sugar production.
 Mahé de La Bourdonnais established Port Louis as a naval base and a shipbuilding centre.

 Under his governorship, numerous buildings were erected, a number of which are still standing.
 These include part of Government House, the Château de Mon Plaisir, and the Line Barracks, the headquarters of the police force.
 The island was under the administration of the French East India Company, which maintained its presence until 1767.

 During the French rule, slaves were brought from parts of Africa such as Mozambique and Zanzibar.
 As a result, the island's population rose dramatically from 15,000 to 49,000 within thirty years.

 Slave traders from Madagascar—Sakalava or Arabs—bought slaves from slavers in the Arab Swahili coast or Portuguese Mozambique and stopped at Seychelles for supplies before shipping the slaves to the slave markets of Mauritius, Réunion and India.

 Of the 80,000 slaves imported to Réunion and Mauritius between 1769 and 1793, 45% was provided by slave traders of the Sakalava people in North West Madagascar, who raided East Africa and the Comoros for slaves, and the rest was provided by Arab slave traders who bought slaves from Portuguese Mozambique and transported them to Réunion via Madagascar.

 During the late eighteenth century, African slaves accounted for around 80 percent of the island's population, and by the early nineteenth century there were 60,000 slaves on the island.
 In early 1729, Indians from Pondicherry, India, arrived in Mauritius aboard the vessel La Sirène.
 Work contracts for these craftsmen were signed in 1734 at the time when they acquired their freedom.